GameFoundry/bsf/Documentation/Manuals/docs/00_User/01_startingUp.md

 sceneCameraSO->lookAt(Vector3(0, 0, 0));
 ~~~~~~~~~~~~~

-# Running the main loop {#startup_d}
+# Running the main loop

-Once your scene has been set up, you need to start running the main loop by calling @ref bs::Application::runMainLoop "Application::runMainLoop()".
+Once your scene has been set up, you need to start running the main loop by calling @bs::Application::runMainLoop.
 The main loop will trigger updates on all the components you have set up, allowing you to execute game-logic.

-# Stopping the main loop {#startup_e}
+# Stopping the main loop

 The main loop runs indefinitely until terminated by the user.
-You may call @ref bs::Application::stopMainLoop "Application::stopMainLoop()" to exit the loop.
+You may call @bs::Application::stopMainLoop to exit the loop.

-# Shutting down {#startup_f}
+# Shutting down

-Once the main loop has been stopped, you will want to clean up any allocated resources by calling @ref bs::Application::shutDown "Application::shutDown()".
+Once the main loop has been stopped, you will want to clean up any allocated resources by calling @bs::Application::shutDown.

-# Complete example {#startup_g}
+# Complete example

 Here's a complete code of what we have so far.
 The code doesn't do much - it opens up a basic window and adds a camera to the scene.
 Since we haven't actually added any renderable objects to the scene the camera wont see anything.
 The code also doesn't respond to any input and therefore doesn't offer any way for the user to stop the main loop.